 Working in this industry may involve weekend work including after hours on call.
 It also requires a level of fitness that allows you to safely handle a range of animals and be on your feet for most of the day.

-After graduating, you might like to undertake further study in the ACM50219 Diploma of Veterinary Nursing.
+After graduating, students might like to undertake further study in the ACM50219 Diploma of Veterinary Nursing.

-You can also use this course as a pathway to university, with 4 subject credits counting towards the Bachelor of Veterinary Technology at Charles Sturt University.
+Students can also use this course as a pathway to university, with four subject credits counting towards the Bachelor of Veterinary Technology at Charles Sturt University.

 Course Dates & Times

 Traineeship - Open from 1st February / 2022